ttag-org/ttag/gitbook/quick-start.md

 }
 ```

 After that, let's modify our previous program and save it to another file **count-1.js**.
-We can use [ngettext](/ngettext.md) function for plural forms:
+We can use the [ngettext](/ngettext.md) function for plural forms:

 > c-3po will not proceed ngettext without import